chfc-cmi/cmr-cine-sscrofa/README.md

 ### Conversion to png

 Both images and segmentation masks are also provided in png format with a unified naming scheme.

+For reproducibility, the conversion steps are documented below.

 #### DICOM to png